 Beginning artists, in both traditional and digital media, often settle on around 20 US dollars an hour for drawing and illustration work.
 It’s then simply a matter of estimating the time you think a drawing will take, or determining how long a finished piece has taken.
 A good hint, though, is that if a corporate agent or buyer likes your work they may well offer higher prices than you might ask, so you may want to let them speak first!
-You can check out some of my site’s articles – like my tips on pricing and dealing with clients, the Art Pricing Calculators and How Much Do Artists Make in 2021 – for more help.
+You can check out some of my site’s articles – like my tips on pricing and dealing with clients, the Art Pricing Calculators and How Much Do Artists Make – for more help.

 How Much Should I Charge for a Digital Art Commission?

 There are a lot of factors that come into play when determining an appropriate price for a piece of digital art – your experience, your suitability to the job, the amount of time and effort you think it will require.
 As a general rule, many new digital artists would ask around 20 dollars an hour – for European and American clients, at least – and established artists may get substantially more.
-To get a clearer picture of all this, I recommend you use the Digital Art Pricing Calculator above and read more in this article: How Much Do Artists Make in 2021.
+To get a clearer picture of all this, I recommend you use the Digital Art Pricing Calculator above and read more in this article: How Much Do Artists Make.

 How Much Should I Charge for a Digital Portrait?

 High quality digital portraits often cost between 500 and 1,000 US dollars, although well known and highly regarded artists can command often much higher prices.
 While new portrait artists may get less, don’t sell yourself too short – it’s good to get a few lower paying commissions at first, and to establish a reputation and gain valuable experience, but also keep a clear mind about how good you are and how much you are worth.
-Please use the Digital Art Pricing Calculator above and How Much Do Artists Make in 2021 for more information.
+Please use the Digital Art Pricing Calculator above and How Much Do Artists Make for more information.